nymea/nymea-docs/docs/about/install/debian.md

 ---

-# Install nymea on Debian
+## Install nymea on Debian or Ubuntu

 The repository provides packages for following architectures:

 -----------------------------
 | Debian     | Stretch 9.0  | Buster 10.0  |